-At least five states have statutes that address this situation in the context of initial transfers to an inter vivos QTIP trust, as opposed to transfers to a lifetime credit shelter trust.
-Those states are Arizona, Delaware, Florida, Michigan, and Wyoming.
-The Arizona statute addresses the issue for all inter vivos trusts initially created for the donor's spouse (including the lifetime credit shelter trust strategy discussed in this sub-paragraph) where the assets end up in a trust for the original donor-spouse.
+At least nine states have statutes that address this situation in the context of initial transfers to an inter vivos QTIP trust, as opposed to transfers to a lifetime credit shelter trust.
+Those states are Arizona, Delaware, Florida, Michigan, Ohio, North Carolina, Texas, Virginia and Wyoming.
+The Arizona, Ohio, and Texas statutes also address the issue for all inter vivos trusts initially created for the donor's spouse (including the lifetime credit shelter trust strategy discussed in this sub-paragraph) where the assets end up in a trust for the original donor-spouse.
 ARIZ.
-REV. STAT. §14-10505 (E-F).
+REV. STAT. §14-